-When your air conditioner is running but isn’t effectively cooling your house, often times the problem is that it’s low on coolant, aka refrigerant.
+When your air conditioner is running but isn’t effectively cooling your house, often times it is low on coolant.
+This is also called refrigerant.
 It may seem like the quick and easy solution to this problem is simply to add some refrigerant to the system.
 However, it’s really not a good idea to just “top off” the refrigerant without first checking for and fixing leaks.
 Here’s why.

 Ultimately, if your air conditioner is low on refrigerant, you will be much better off if you find out why and fix the underlying problem now instead of waiting for it to become a bigger one.
 Putting it off will only cost more money in the long run.